Living Learning Communities

 Description: TALONS is an acronym for Training Active Leaders of New Students.
 This Living-Learning Community is built upon the foundation of servant-leadership.
 As part of this community, you will have the opportunity to learn more about the concepts of both leadership and followership in today’s society through regularly scheduled academic activities.

 In keeping with the true spirit of servant-leadership, you will also have an opportunity to participate in at least two service projects, either on campus or in the surrounding community, each semester.
-Students will also have an opportunity to take a couple of general education classes in our newly created indoor/outdoor classroom located on the first floor.
+Students will also be able to take a couple of general education classes in our newly created indoor/outdoor classroom on the first floor.

 GEORGE M. LUCKEY JR. ACADEMIC HONORS PROGRAM